 Your Products Matter

 Hair loss can result from harsh chemical treatments and styling treatments.
-Time to detox your cosmetics and shampoos and go au naturel.
+Time to detox your cosmetics and shampoos and go au natural.
 Which is a good thing anyway, because all those chemicals can build up in your body and cause endocrine disruption and infertility.
 You can make your own shampoo!
 Check out all the “no poo” and low poo options available.
 You can also use apple cider vinegar as a rinse once weekly to remove build up which can slow hair growth.
 Also use a good hair mask weekly.
 I like a mash of avocado, olive oil and egg yolk.

 I’ve personally kicked my chemical shampoos and my hair looks better than ever.
 It really helps restore hair growth!
 I like the Shea Moisture line, which is what I finally settled on.
 Check out their “let it grow” formulas.
 I use the shampoo and conditioner and spray the hair tonic on my hair nightly before bed.
 I also like the Acure leave-in conditioner and the deep root conditioner.

 Supplements I recommend for hair loss/encouraging hair growth: